epomatti/quickstart-cicd/README.md

 git push --tags
 ```

-Have a workflow ready to build, such as this example in [release-dev](/.github/workflows/release-dev.yml):
+Have a workflow ready to build, such as this example in the [release-dev.yml](/.github/workflows/release-dev.yml) example:

 ```yaml
 on: